szwoloszyn/FaceitAnalyserApp/README.md

 FaceitAnalyserApp is a C++/Qt6 **GUI application**.
 It fetches and displays player statistics from [Faceit](www.faceit.com), an esports platform popular in CS2 as an alternative to official in-game matchmaking.
 - Users can analyse player's CS2 statistics.
 - Requires a `nickname` and optionally `match id` or `matchroom link` to generate output.
-- Not that since the application fetches CS2 data only, any Faceit account with no CS2 matches will be treated as invalid input - there is no data to analyse.
+- Not that since the application retrieved CS2 data only, any Faceit account with no CS2 matches will be treated as invalid input - there is no data to analyse.

 ## Features